fdeboo/to-infinity/README.md

 13. Commit any changes to GitHub (master branch) and deploy to Heroku.
 If this is not set to happen automatically, click **Deploy** from Heroku dashboard and navigate to **Manual Deploy** at the bottom of the page.
 Select the master branch and click **Deploy Branch**.

 14. Once the build is complete, click on **Open app** to view the site.

+# Bugs <a name="bugs"></a>
+1. Circular import issue.

+    **Cause:** I initially listed the 'Trip' model within the products app.
+I imported the 'Booking' model from the bookings app so that I could place an aggregate Query on the Booking objects and use the data returned to update the trip object.
+In the bookings app, I required the Trip model to be imported and used as a positional argument in a ForeignKey within the Booking model.
+This resulted in a circular import and caused an Import Error.

+    **Solution:** There were a couple of solutions to this issue.
+One option was to use lazy evaluation and pass products.Trip as a string in the ForeignKey, instead of just defining the model name.
+This would the alleviate the need to create an import.
+However, I did not want to use a lazy lookup so as to protect the performance.
+Instead, I reconsidered the arrangement of the models within the app and was able to solve the issue quite easily by moving the Trip model to the booking app and updating the imports as necessary.